How To Hire the Right Lawyer for Your Personal Injury Case in Pennsylvania

 What is Their Reputation with Judges and Court System Personnel?

 Understanding how your attorney is viewed by the court personnel, judges, and other legal professionals is essential to selecting the right lawyer.
-While judges attempt to remain unbiased, the simple fact is that human nature makes us wary of those who have misspoke or failed to correct an error.
-Lawyers who have been caught being less than forthcoming to the court are likely face additional skepticism and scrutiny.
+While judges attempt to remain unbiased, the simple fact is that human nature makes us wary of those who have misspoken or failed to correct an error.
+Lawyers who have been caught being less than forthcoming to the court are likely facing additional skepticism and scrutiny.

 What is Their Fee?
 What Fee Arrangements Does Their Office Offer?

 Practicing attorneys generally charge by the hour, per a matter, or on a contingency basis.
-IFor personal injury matter, contingency fee pricing is typical.
+For personal injury matters, contingency fee pricing is typical.
 A contingent fee means that you only pay the lawyer if you receive some jury award or recovery for the damages you suffered.
 You will pay a percentage of the settlement or jury award to the attorney.
 It is important to understand the scope of the contingency agreement including whether the contingent fee is applicable solely to pain & suffering or if it applies to other damages, such as medical expenses, as well.